-We help you to achieve your career ambitions by providing professional development support as part of the Masters programme.
-You benefit from our dedicated Professional Development Tutor, who will work with you to develop the important professional skills that employers value.
+We help you to achieve your career ambitions by providing professional development support and training as part of the course.
+You benefit from the support of a professional development tutor, who will work with you to develop the important professional skills that employers value.

 Read more about our careers and professional development support.

 The University of Leeds Careers Centre also provides a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more at the Careers website.

 View full profile